ajs-xmr/minimal-mistakes/_pages/day1.md

 sidebar:
   nav: "sidebar"
 ---

+The public schedule has yet to be released, but it will be awesome!

 | Time | Type | Description |
 | --- | --- | --- |
 | `08:00 - 09:00` | - | Registration and breakfast |